ethereum/go-ethereum/docs/_interface/consensus-clients.md

 [proof-of-stake][pos-link] (PoS) in a transition known as [The Merge](/docs/interface/merge).

 When that happens, Geth will not be able to track the Ethereum chain on its own.
 Instead, it will need to be coupled to another piece of software called a ["consensus client"][con-client-link].
-In this configuration, the execution client will be responsible for transaction handling, transaction gossip, state management and supporting the Ethereum Virtual Machine (EVM).
-However, Geth will no longer be responsible for block building, block gossip or handling consensus logic.
-These will be in the remit of the consensus client.

 For Geth users that intend to continue to run full nodes after The Merge, it is sensible to start running a consensus client now, so that The Merge can happen smoothly.
 There are five consensus clients available, all of which connect to Geth in the same way.

 This page will outline how Geth can be set up with a consensus client in advance of The Merge (or to interact with an alread-merged testnet).

 ## Configuring Geth

-Geth can be downloaded and installed according to the instructions on the [Installing Geth](/docs/install_and_build/installing-geth) page.
-In order to connect to a consensu client, Geth must expose a port for the inter-client RPC connection.
-By default this is `localhost:8545`.
-Enable this using the `--http` command.
-A custom port can be configured using `--http.port`.
+Geth can be downloaded and installed according to the instructions on the [Installing Geth](/docs/install-and-build/installing-geth) page.
+In order to connect to a consensus client, Geth must expose a port for the inter-client RPC connection.

-The RPC connection must also be authenticated using a `jwtsecret` file.
+The RPC connection must be authenticated using a `jwtsecret` file.
 This is created and saved to `<datadir>/geth/jwtsecret` by default but can also be created and saved to a custom location or it can be self-generated and provided to Geth by passing the file path to `--authrpc.jwtsecret`.
 The `jwtsecret` file is required by both Geth and the consensus client.

 The authorization must then be applied to a specific address/port.
 This is achievd by passing an address to `--authrpc.addr` and a port number to `--authrpc.port`.
-It is also safe to provide a wildcard to `--authrpc.vhosts` so that incoming requests from virtual hsost are accepted by Geth because it only applies to the port authenticated using `jwtsecret`.
+It is also safe to provide either `localhost` or a wildcard `*` to `--authrpc.vhosts` so that incoming requests from virtual hosts are accepted by Geth because it only applies to the port authenticated using `jwtsecret`.

 The Merge itself will be triggered using a terminal total difficulty (TTD).
-The speciufic value for the TTD has not yet been decided.
+The specific value for the TTD has not yet been decided.
 When it is decided,Geth needs to know what it is in order to merge successfully.
 This requires restarting Geth with the `--override.terminaltotaldiffilculty` command, passing the correct value as an argument.